Hari-nāma Cintāmaṇi – Chapter Five

 gṛhi-vaiṣṇavera ei advaya-sādhana

-“The resolute sādhana of a grhastha Vaiṣṇava is to accept Śrī Viṣṇu, who is that Absolute Truth who is one without a second.
+“The resolute sādhana of a grhastha Vaiṣṇava is to accept Śrī Viṣṇu – that Absolute Truth who is one without a second.

 āra eka kathā āche dvaita-nivartane

-“Another point is that there is no duality concerning Viṣṇu’s Name, from and qualities.
+“Another point is that there is no duality concerning Viṣṇu’s name, form and qualities.

-“One should never think that Viṣnu is different from His form.
+“One should not think that Viṣnu is different from His form.
 Viṣṇu is non-dual, complete, transcendental, and infinite.

 nāmābhāsa haya tāra prema asambhava